 by Ilene B. Stern, partner at Kurzman Eisenberg Corbin & Lever, LLP

 Congratulations!
 You’ve graduated from doing business with a handshake to a generic written contract downloaded from the Internet.
 But don’t pat yourself too hard on the back.
-Web site development contracts can be legal minefields, as many web site developers learn the hard way.
+Web development contracts can be legal minefields, as many web site developers learn the hard way.
 Make sure your contract protects you from potential liability, non-payment after delivery of work product and other unintended consequences.

 My advice?
 Draw up contracts that specifically address these six big questions, or you will leave yourself wide open to possible disputes: